Jim McLaughlin (coach): Kansas State

 During his tenure in Manhattan, two Wildcats earned All-America honors, seven were named to the All-Big 12 first team and 15 garnered first-team academic all-conference accolades.
 McLaughlin also was honored as the 1999 Big 12 Conference Coach of the Year.

 Washington

 When McLaughlin took over the Washington program in 2001, the team was last in the Pac-10 Conference.
 In his first year at UW, he led the Huskies to an 11-16 record and a 4-14 mark in the Pac-10.
 The team's 11 wins in 2001 were the most for the program since 1997.
-Just one year later, the Huskies went 20-11 and made the NCAA second round.
+One year later, the Huskies went 20-11 and made the NCAA second round.
 Since 2003, Washington has not won fewer than 23 matches or lost more than nine in any season.